Besan Burfi Recipe

 3. Mix them and begin to fry stirring continuously on a medium heat for 3 to 4 mins.
 Besan will absorb all of the ghee and the whole mixture will turn thick and clumpy at this stage.

 4. After 3 to 4 mins, reduce the flame to low.
 Continue to stir and fry it until the color of the besan changes to deep golden.
 The mixture will burn if you stop stirring it.
 So stir it non-stop.
-As we continue to fry, ghee begins to release from besan and the mixture thins down gradually.
+At this stage you will see the besan turns fluffy, light and airy indicating it is going to be ready soon.
+As we continue to fry, ghee may begin to release from besan and the mixture is likely to thin down gradually.